SamiCharfeddine/example-app/README.md

 ```

 ### Device
-Device is a representation of a real device.
-One Device can contain multiple values like (on/off, light...)
+Device represents a real object like a light or a mower.
+One Device can contain multiple values like on/off or brightness.
 ```json
 {
   ":id": "8e9c8a3f-cd3c-41be-9a52-a2c6d0f3c82b",